MEDIATION SERVICES & PROCEDURES

-My goal is to help parties find a way to resolve conflict.
+My goal is to help parties find a way to solve problems and resolve conflict.
 My job starts the minute I accept a case.
 I work until it's settled.

-I will call or meet with counsel to talk about relevant history, important facts, and your positions on key issues before we mediate.
-I hope to learn anything and everything that will maximize the likelihood of resolution when we meet.
-Among other items, we will discuss the following:
+This is a important step that many mediators do not take.
+I begin working on the case before I receive confidential statements.
+I will call or meet with counsel or party representatives to talk about relevant history, important facts, and your positions on key issues before we meet.
+We will also discuss the following:

 What, if anything, needs to occur for the parties to be fully prepared to resolve the case.